enif77/SimpleDb/README.md

 This library is best for very simple and small databases.

 ## The SimpleDbMssql
-Backed for the SimpleDb library.
+Backend for the SimpleDb library.
 Uses MSSQL for storing data.

 This library is best for more complicated stuff.